Use your expertise to support ASP volunteers and staff with home repair projects.

 ASP prefers that Helping Hands have prior ASP experience in order to more effectively support volunteers and staff throughout their service week.
 Having prior experience allows a Helping Hand to fully understand the demands of the daily/weekly schedule, roles of those involved in the week and the passion needed to engage volunteer groups.
 An exception can be made for skilled tradespeople on a case-by-case basis who have been approved by ASP’s Home Repair Coordinator.

-4. Complete and sign the Consent Form and Covenant Form
+- Complete, sign, and submit the Consent Form and Covenant Form

-5. Return forms via email to HelpingHands@ASPhome.org or mail them to:
+Paper forms may be submitted via email to HelpingHands@ASPhome.org or mailed to:

 Volunteer Department